myseq/kennasecurity-api/tips/README.md

-# Tips for KennaSecurity Searches
+# Tips for KennaSecurity Search Syntax

 I'm sharing some of my tips that I used to search (and create meters) in KennaSecurity.
 Here, you will find some tips that not available in KennaSecurity help pages.